Staff Wages Report

 The Start Date and Finish Date allow you to select the date range this report covers, so that you can see the wages owed for a particular week or month.

-The Select Branch and Select Staff fields allow you to filter which nursery branches to include in the report, and which staff within the selected branches to be included in the report.
-If more than one branch is selected, then the Select Staff and Activity fields will be set to All, and this cannot be changed.
+The Select Branch and Select Employee fields allow you to filter which nursery branches to include in the report, and which employees within the selected branches to be included in the report.
+If more than one branch is selected, then the Select Employee and Activity fields will be set to All, and this cannot be changed.

 If you only pick one branch, you'll be able to select which activities to include in the report from the Activity field.
 Activities are only shown in the report if they have been scheduled within the selected time period, including unpaid activities.